 A receivable is recorded when an unconditional right to invoice and receive payment exists, such that only the passage of time is required before payment of consideration is due.
-Timing of revenue recognition may differ from the timing of invoicing to customers.
-Certain performance obligations may require payment before delivery of the license or service to the customer.
 Included in trade receivables on the condensed consolidated balance sheets are unbilled receivable balances which have not yet been invoiced, and are typically related to license revenue or services which are delivered prior to invoicing occurring.

-The opening balance of trade receivables, net of allowances for doubtful accounts, as of December 1, 2018 was \$1.36 billion, inclusive of unbilled receivables of \$105.8 million.
-As of August 30, 2019, the balance of trade receivables, net of allowances for doubtful accounts, was \$1.37 billion, inclusive of unbilled receivables of \$105.9 million.
+As of February 28, 2020, the balance of trade receivables, net of allowances for doubtful accounts, was \$1.39 billion, inclusive of unbilled receivables of \$114 million.
+As of November 29, 2019, the balance of trade receivables, net of allowances for doubtful accounts, was \$1.53 billion, inclusive of unbilled receivables of \$149 million.